 Step 3: Open Your New Bank Account.

-The third step is to open your new bank account.
 The third step is the quickest and easiest.
 You’ll most likely have the option to open your new bank account online.

 When you’re ready to open your new bank, have the following ready: